jagdeepsingh1990/Ping_Pong/README.md

 * ▲ : up
 * ▼: down

-## Paddles Size increasing & decreasing:
-* x: smaller the paddles
-* l: larger the paddles

 ## Shoot at another player:
 * s: For Player One
 * w: For player Two
-When you hit another player it wil decrese their height so your chnaces of winning is more.